5 Valuable Things to Know about “Wakaranai”(分からない)

 • entirely (negative condition)

-全然分からない (zenzen wakaranai) would probably become a perfect option when you deeply want to emphasize that you have 0% understanding about the context.
-When the word 全然 (zenzen) is being added, it can be translated as “I have absolutely no idea” or “I completely don’t understand” in English.
+全然分からない (zenzen wakaranai) would probably be a perfect option if you really want to emphasise that you have 0% understanding of the context.
+When the word 全然 (zenzen) is added, it can be translated into English as “I have absolutely no idea” or “I completely don’t understand”.

-Although, it still expresses that you actually have been trying to think of and then trying to understand the context, unfortunately, you are completely clueless about it.
+Although it still expresses that you have actually tried to think and then try to understand the context, unfortunately you are completely clueless about it.

-In order to make you can imagine how to use this phrase (全然 zenzen), just take a look at the following example:
+To give you an idea of how to use this phrase (全然 zenzen), take a look at the following example:

 Hanashikata ga hayakuchi de, zenzen wakaranai.